Learn how to order low carb McDonald’s.

-My first time into McDonald’s during this project was for lunch and I ordered a bunless Double Quarter Pounder with Cheese.
+My first time into McDonald’s for this project I ordered a bunless Double Quarter Pounder with Cheese.
 That’s my go-to low carb order at McDonald’s.
-For additional flavor & calories, I added extra shredded lettuce and bacon.
+For additional flavor & calories, I added extra lettuce and bacon.

 It was delicious.
 Instead of trying to make the burger more filling by adding lettuce and bacon, I should have just ordered two burgers.

 Ordering a bunless burger at McDonald’s is pretty easy, you tell the drive through attendant which burger you want and then ask for “no bun” and make sure they confirm it on the little ordering screen outside their drive-thru.
 The drive-thru attendants at McDonald’s must get the “no bun” order often because I wasn’t questioned about it.

 Of course, the attendant always asks if you want to “make that a meal with fries and a drink,” and your answer should always be “No.” The fries alone have way too many carbs.